Susan Ivanova: Early life and career

 Susan Ivanova was born in St. Petersburg, Russian Consortium, in 2230.
 Her mother, Sophie, is established to have committed suicide when Susan was a child, which Ivanova blames on the Psi Corps.
 Sophie was a telepath who refused to join the Psi Corps and, as a result, was forced to take telepathy-inhibiting drugs regularly.
 The powerful depressant effect of these drugs gradually drained her energy and eventually led her to take her own life.
 Susan Ivanova eventually reveals that she is a latent telepath herself and lives in fear of discovery by the Psi Corps.
 She harbors a lasting grudge against the Psi Corps throughout the show, and blames them for the death of her mother.
 Her beloved brother, Ganya, died during the Earth-Minbari War, a piece of backstory set 10 years before the show.
 He was a fighter pilot aboard the Earth Alliance warship Lexington and was killed in the battle with the Black Star, the Minbari's flagship.
 Due to her telepathic abilities, she was able to sense her brother's death despite the vast distance between them.
 She also did not have a good relationship with her father, Andrei, who became irritable and emotionally distant after her mother's death.
 In a first-season episode her father dies on Earth.
 She reconciles with him and forgives him before his death.

-Over the course of the series Ivanova has two major romantic interests.
-The first, with telepath Talia Winters, is largely implied, though after Talia is revealed as an unwilling sleeper agent and her subsequent departure from Babylon 5, Ivanova admits to possibly loving her.
+Over the course of the series Ivanova has two major notable interests.
+The first, with telepath Talia Winters, is non-sexual and largely implied, though after Talia is revealed as an unwilling sleeper agent and her subsequent departure from Babylon 5, Ivanova admits to possibly loving her.
 In the first season her relationship with Winters gets off to a rocky start, and her inherent distrust of anyone in Psi Corps leads Ivanova to behave rudely towards Talia.
-However, they eventually become friends, and possibly lovers by the time of Talia's departure from the series.
+However, they eventually become friends.
 Ivanova is clearly hurt by the revelation that Talia is actually a "sleeper" Psi Corps agent who had been sent to spy on the command staff of Babylon 5.
 The second relationship, with Marcus Cole, also starts off badly, as Ivanova regards Marcus as reckless and annoying.
 However, they eventually become uneasy friends, and when he sacrifices his life to save hers at the end of the fourth season, Ivanova is devastated.
 She tells Dr. Franklin, B5's medical chief and a close friend, that "all love is unrequited", and wishes that she had returned his love and affection instead of being so sarcastic with him.
 The death of Marcus leads her to leave Babylon 5 and become captain of the newly commissioned Warlock class destroyer EAS Titans.